Announcing an Innovative, Comprehensive Social Advancement Agenda that Can End Our Dark Times

 One Way the Wealthy Captured Our Political System: Campaign Contributions

 Democracies make real the preferences of the majority on social issues.
 Among the most significant of them is how the society’s systems divide what the society produces among its members both through tax and public expenditure systems and the fundamental character of economic systems.
-The extreme and growing inequality within nations worldwide indicates a widespread failure and continuing decline of democratic functioning—but in the developed world, the problem is particularly severe in the U.S.
+The extreme and growing inequality within nations worldwide indicates a widespread failure and continuing decline of democratic functioning—but in the developed world, the problem is most severe in the U.S.

 Top 0.01%’s Share of All Campaign Spending with Their Share of All Income, 1980-2016